splynx/docs/files/en/configuration/voice/auto_cdr_processing/auto_cdr_processing.md

-CDR Import
+Auto CDR Processing
 ==========

-You can import CDR from your bank to create transactions on customers.
+You can import CDR's from your bank to create transactions on customer accounts, automatically.
 You should make the import from administrator portal.
 At first, you must have voice plans or [create it](configuring_tariff_plans/voice_plans/voice_plans.md), an then add them to customers.
 To import CDR click on Config and in the box Voice click on CDR import.

 ![](menu.png)